JuliaLang/www_old.julialang.org/blog/_posts/GSoC 2017 project A Wrapper for the FEniCS Finite Element Toolbox.md

 # What is FEniCS?

 **[FEniCS](https://fenicsproject.org/)** describes itself as a popular open-source (LGPLv3) computing platform for solving partial differential equations (PDEs).
-FEniCS enables users to quickly translate scientific models into efficient finite element code.
-In layman's terms it lets us solve math problems.
+FEniCS enables users to quickly translate scientific models into efficient finite element code, i.e. it allows us to describe (some) complicated mathemtical equations and solve them automatically using computer simulations.

 # But, how does it work?

-The finite element method is a numerical method that solves partial differential equations by discretizing the domain (breaking it up into small pieces, generally triangles called finite elements) and then solving the resulting equations (which are generally a system of algebraic equations) using calculus of variations to approximate our required solution.
+The finite element method is a numerical method that solves partial differential equations by solving the weak form of a Galerkin approximation of the function into some sparse basis.
+This is done by discretizing the domain (breaking it up into small pieces, generally triangles called finite elements), representing the function via the values at the nodes of the triangles.
+This results in a system of equations which are an interpretation of the initial partial different equations in terms of the basis of these triangles.
 This is nearly impossible to do by hand, so computer software is required to aid in solving it.
 Our wrapper provides calls to the meshing functionality, the assembly of the stiffness matrices and the solution of the variational problems.
 It also provides access to various *helper* functions, that make usage easier.

 # And, internally?